On conditional distortion risk measures under uncertainty: Main results

-Axioms (AII.1)-(AII.4) can be interpreted in the context of finance as follows.
-Note first that $\tau_Z(X; z)$ as in Assumption A exactly represents the risk measure of position $X$ under the condition that the environment $Z$ takes the state $z$, as will be seen in the sequel.
-Axiom (AII.1) means that for two positions $X_1$ and $X_2$, if their state-wise riskinesses $\tau_Z(X_1; \cdot)$ and $\tau_Z(X_1; \cdot)$ have the same distribution with respect to the environment's probability distribution, then their overall riskinesses should be the same.
+Axioms B1-B4 can be interpreted in the context of finance as follows.
+Note first that $\tau_Z(X; z)$ as in Assumption A exactly represents the risk measure of random loss $X$ under the condition that the environment $Z$ takes the state $z$, as will be seen in the sequel.
+Axiom B1 means that for two random losses $X_1$ and $X_2$, if their state-wise riskinesses $\tau_Z(X_1; \cdot)$ and $\tau_Z(X_1; \cdot)$ have the same distribution under the environment's probability distribution, then their overall riskinesses should be the same.
 This characteristic has some similarity to the law invariance in the classic setting.
-(AII.2) says that if position $X_1$ is less risky than another position $X_2$ in almost-all-state-wise sense, then the overall riskiness of $X_1$ should not exceed that of $X_2$.
-(AII.3) means that if two positions $X_1$ and $X_2$ are comonotonic in almost-all-state-wise sense, and moreover the two risk measures $\tau_Z(X_1; z)$ and $\tau_Z(X_2; z)$ are also comonotonic with respect to the state variable $z$, then the overall riskiness of $X_1+X_2$ should be the superposition of those of $X_1$ and $X_2$, because spreading risk within comonotonic risks can not reduce the total risk.
-As for (AII.4), from mathematical point of view, it more or less belongs to a kind of technical requirement.
+B2 says that if random loss $X_1$ is less risky than another random loss $X_2$ in almost-all-state-wise sense, then the overall riskiness of $X_1$ should not exceed that of $X_2$.
+B3 means that if two random losses $X_1$ and $X_2$ are comonotonic in almost-all-state-wise sense, and moreover the two risk measures $\tau_Z(X_1; z)$ and $\tau_Z(X_2; z)$ are also comonotonic with respect to the state variable $z$, then the overall riskiness of $X_1+X_2$ should be the superposition of those of $X_1$ and $X_2$, because spreading risk within comonotonic risks can not reduce the total risk.
+As for B4, from mathematical point of view, it more or less belongs to a kind of technical requirement.
 Nevertheless, it can still be interpreted in the financial context as follows.
 For a sequence of random losses $X_n$, $n \geq 1,$ if for almost all states $z \in \mbox{Ran}(Z)$, the state-wise riskinesses $\tau_Z(X_n; z)$ of $X_n$, $n\geq 1,$ have a ceiling that is just the state-wise riskiness $\tau_Z(X; z)$ of another random loss $X$, meanwhile the sequence of random losses $X_n,$ $n\geq 1$, eventually increases to the random loss $X$ regardless of what state the environment takes, then the sequence of overall riskinesses of $X_n$, $n\geq 1$, should also converge to that of $X$.